trilio-demo/tvk-poc/README.md

 Target Examples Documentation - https://docs.trilio.io/kubernetes/architecture/apis-and-command-line-reference/custom-resource-definitions-application-1/triliovault-crds#example-1-s3-target-aws

+For versions prior to 2.6.5 we can use the file https://github.com/trilio-demo/tvk-self-guided-poc/blob/main/s3-target-example.yaml to create the target.

 ## Test Application-Centric Backup and Recovery

 Test the scenarios using either CLI or the TVK UI.
 Testing in the CLI will provide technical insight into Custom Resource creation and Backup/Recovery performance.
 Once complete, reproduce scenarios in the TVK UI for a simplified experience, enhanced with monitoring capabilties.